mab2zq/updated_instructions/Basic-instructions.md

 ./ln.sh
 ```

+Since new .dicom files are constantly being generated for patients and stored without any clear sense of organization, it is also important to know how to use symbolic links.
+We use symbolic links because the patients data takes up too much space to duplication

+Generally the command is as follows
+'''
+ln -s 'target_file' 'link_name'
+...

+'target_file' is whatever the directory is to the data with the character sequence wildcard character appended to repeat for all data, i.e:
+'''
+/nv/vol141/phys_nrf/Krishni/Patients/FJ/Pre/*
+'''
+'link_name' can be left blank or be written as . to maintain the same original name.
 ## Try preprocessing a patient
 To make sure everything works properly, we're going to try preprocessing a patient's data.